railsgirlswgtn/fan-fiction-github-challenge/fan-fiction.md

 Ronbledore curled his arms around Sirius' waist.
 "You've lost quite a bit of weight in here" he remarked, noting that Sirius' face was looking a bit gaunt.
 His eyes travelled over his messy mop of dark hair, bright black eyes, and slightly chapped lips.
 He lingered on the lips.
 Raising his head up slightly, he gently pressed his lips against Sirius'.

 Sirius sighed at the familiarity of Ronbledores lips, and parted his mouth to allow their tongues to entwine like two snakes merging into one.
 He inhaled the heady scent of eucalyptus and the cold cell melted away as he was enveloped in the warmth of his lover.
+Robbledore was aware of the dementors closing in, surrounding the heady warmth of Sirius' cell.
+"Ssss," whispered Sirius.
+"Let them watch.
+It's the only thing they understand."
+Several dementors floated outside, faceless, but clearly intent on the action.
+Ronbledore was torn.
+His love, the now-thin man in front of him, and all the things he had thought about in the long months they had been separated, or his loathing to give the evil dementors even a moment of pleasure.
+What to do?